beluej123/OrbMechanics_Curtis/README.md

 - Key features include:
   - Support for altitudes from sea level up to approximately 85 km, with proper handling of stratospheric and mesosphere conditions.
   - Accurate representation of temperature gradients and pressure changes in each atmospheric layer.
-  - User-friendly implementation that requires only altitude as input.
+  - User-friendly implementation requires only altitude as input.

+TODO: JBelue needs to fix the following figure; 2025-04-07
 ![atmosisa_plot.png](https://github.com/Keeby-Astro/Space-Sciences-and-Astrodynamics/blob/main/Plots/atmosisa_plot.png)

 ---